epfl-dlab/aiflows/docs/Tutorials/reActwHumanFeedback.md

 Finally, it provides the correct answer!

-However, it's worth noting that using ReActWithHumanFeedback for prolonged conversations may encounter issues, particularly exceeding the maximum token limit for passing messages to the language model.
-To address this, the tutorial introduces the next step,[AutoGPTFlow Tutorial](./autogpt.md), which implements AutoGPT, adding a Memory Flow to the ReAct flow to handle longer conversations.
+Nevertheless, persisting with the use of `ReActWithHumanFeedback` may reveal an inherent challenge, particularly in prolonged conversations.
+The primary issue arises when attempting to pass the entire message history to the language model (LLM), eventually surpassing the maximum token limit allowable.
+As a workaround, we currently send only the first two and the last messages as context to the LLM.
+However, this approach is suboptimal if you desire your model to maintain a more comprehensive long-term memory.

+To address this limitation, we recommend exploring the subsequent tutorial, [AutoGPTFlow Tutorial](./autogpt_tutorial.md).
+This tutorial introduces a fundamental implementation of AutoGPT, enhancing the ReAct flow by incorporating a Memory Flow.
+This addition effectively tackles the challenge of managing longer conversations, offering a more robust solution for handling extended dialogue and preserving context over time.